17

 • 4

 While this is true, if you don't explain what went wrong, they're just going to run into the same sorts of problems again.
 ELL is not here to give people fish.
-Feb 4, 2016 at 1:26
+Commented Feb 4, 2016 at 1:26

 • 1